 ICP-MS

 ICP-MS is a powerful analytical tool that quantitatively determines the level of both metal and non-metal elements.
 It has the advantages of wide dynamic range, high throughput and relatively easy sample preparation (19).
-Since the elemental composition in plants is largely determined by factors such as soil characteristics and agricultural practices (20, 21), elemental profiles from plants obtained by ICP-MS have been used to identify the geological origins (22, 23).
+Since the elemental composition in plants is largely determined by factors such as soil characteristics and agricultural practices (20, 21), elemental profiles of plants obtained by ICP-MS have been used to identify their geological origins (22, 23).

-Rice samples were analyzed with the Agilent 7900 ICP-MS. The data from the Reference set was subjected to PLS-DA in order to construct a model to differentiate the six GI rice varieties.
-As shown in Figure 4, the first two components show limited differentiation between the classes with the first 2 components account for nearly 50% of the total variance.
-Specifically, , , and can be clearly separated from the other rice; while , , and rice were clustered together.
-Internal cross-validation showed that the model has good predictability: R2X= 0.859, R2Y= 0.935, Q2Y= 0.907.
-Further external validation was conducted using the set to determine the accuracy of the PLS-DA model.
-The prediction accuracy, of the PLS-DA model, for each GI rice is shown in Table 2, and the overall predictive accuracy for all six GI rice was 88.46 %.
-From the confusion table, in this instance representing predictions for the Validation set, there are excellent results for 5 of the 6 GI varieties.
-However, has been misclassified as 75 % of the time.
-This could have been anticipated looking at the clustering of classes in Figure 4 where , and clusters overlap.
-One possible approach to overcome this issue would be to create a separate model to just discriminate between these varieties then run samples scans through two models.
-The first model would identify , , and and a cluster of the remaining GI varieties whilst the second model would be used specifically to differentiate between , , and when needed.
-This could improve the number of samples correctly predicted.
-If this clustering turns out to be a true artefact, then further analysis would be required to understand what could be causing the clustering (nearby regions, same irrigation source etc).
+Rice samples were analyzed with the Agilent 7900 ICP-MS. The data from the reference set was subjected to PLS-DA in order to build a model to differentiate the six GI rice varieties.
+As shown in Figure 4, the first two components showed limited differentiation between the classes, which accounted for nearly 50% of the total variance.
+Specifically, PJ-YF, JSQ and DJX could be clearly separated from the others; while PJ-LX, SY and WC were clustered together.
+Internal cross-validation showed that the model had a good predictability: R2X= 0.859, R2Y= 0.935, Q2Y= 0.907.
+Further external validation was conducted using the validation set to determine the accuracy of the model.
+The overall prediction accuracy for all six GI rice was 88.46%, and the prediction accuracy for each GI rice is shown in Table 2.
+From the confusion table, in this instance representing predictions for the validation set, there were excellent results for 5 of the 6 GI varieties.
+However, WC has been misclassified as PJ-LX 75 % of the time.
+This could be anticipated looking at the clustering of classes in Figure 4 where WC, PJ-LX and SY clusters overlapped.
+One possible approach to overcome this issue could be to create a separate model to just discriminate between these varieties then run sample scan through two models.
+The first model would identify PJ-YF, JSQ and DJX and a cluster of the remaining GI varieties whilst the second model would be used specifically to differentiate between PJ-LX, SY, and WC when needed.
+This could improve the number of WC samples correctly predicted.
+If this clustering turns out to be a true artefact, then further analysis would be required to understand what could cause the clustering (nearby regions, same irrigation source etc).
 However, the primary issue to be addressed with all Chinese models is the limited number of samples used in their creation.
 Therefore, in-depth analysis should be delayed until models have been generated with appropriate sample numbers.

 GC-MS China Rice samples

 We analyzed the 6 different Chines rice varieties using the method described in the experimental section.
 PCA and PLS-DA analysis was performed on the data matrix obtained from GC-MS spectral files.
 The first two principal components (Figure 5) show variation between rice clusters.
 Indeed, they explain 42.4 % of the total variation.
 PC2 shows clear classification of the Panjin groups (Panjin-Yanfeng and Panjin-Liaoxing) from other sample groups (Wuchang, Jinshanqiao, Sheyang and Dongjinxi), Figure 5.
 PC1 shows the variation between Sheyang and Jinshanqiao.
 This indicates that we can trace rice varieties based on geographic origin but not necessarily GI variety as indicated by the inability to discriminate between Panjin-Liaoxing and Panjin-Yanfeng.
 Although not clearly visible in Figure 5, Wuchang rice is differentiated from the Panjin group as well as Sheyang and Dongjinxi GI varieties but not from Jinshanqiao.
 Internal cross validation with an independent data set show good Q2 (0.85273), R2 (0.95876) and accuracy (0.95).